Kliment Voroshilov tank

 BT-5

 BT-5 was designed for increasing of combat effectiveness and handling characteristics of BT-2, in serial production since 1933 till 1934, manufactured more than 1800 units.
 Serial modification: BT-5 – second modification.
 New extended rear recess turret was installed.
 Armor: 45-mm gun and twin barreled machine gun DT with 72-115 shot ammunition.
 Soviet with 400 horsepower engine.
 Strengthened running gear, anti-fire equipment.
 Some tanks were equipped with radio stations.
 Weight 11.5 t.
 BT-5's were first used in action during the Spanish Civil War in 1936 when they fought on the Republican side against the Nationalists.
 BT's made up part of the large 500 stroke tank force under General Zhukov which took part in the influential battle of Nomonhan against the Japanese over the disputed area between Mongolia and Manchuria in August 1939.
 They participated in the carve up of Poland (in league with the Germans), and the invasion of Finland the same year.
+Used to help try and stem the German advance into the USSR during the German onslaught in 1941, many were dug in and used as fixed pill boxes when they ran out of fuel or broke down and couldn't be repaired due to the poor logistics of the Red Army at the time.
+Whilst they only had thin armour their gun was a very potent weapon when they were first built.

 T-60 tank